TomatenKuchenDEV/docs/docs/integrations.md

 ---
-title: Integrationen
+title: Integrations
 description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
 This page explains the basic setup of integrations, the better version of customcommands.
 ---

 :::info

-You can find a list of all functions on the [functions page](./functions)
+You can find a list of all functions on the [functions page](./functions/)

 :::